 I’d like to take artist Tang Chenghua as an example.
 He burned wood, then carved the scorched parts with knives.
 The traces are very impactful, and resemble a traditional ink-painting skill called “斧劈皴 (chop and crack)” [Editor’s note: a Tang-era painting technique in which the lines are drawn like carvings from a blade].
 This work belongs in the category of installation art, but has a close connection with ink painting.
 We also have Guo Zhen, who put neon lamps and tubes in front of her painting…and paved the ground with small stones, thus giving the work dimensional space.
 These are all modern extensions of traditional ink art, moving from the two-dimensional to the three-dimensional plane, into installation, and into the materials themselves.

 Cover image: Harada Suzuki, “Cosmos, Earth, Men,” 2015

-“100 Shades of Ink” is a story from our issue, “Alpine Ambitions”.
+Gallery: 100 Shades of Ink is a story from our issue, “Grape Expectations.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+Alternatively, you can purchase the digital version from the App Store.